36 Everyday Habits That Can Save Your Eyesight

 Practicing yoga or another form of stress reduction every day can do more than keep you calm, cool and collected, it can also save your vision.
 “We know that stress can strain our vision and can also get in the way of making healthy choices that will benefit our overall and vision such as eating a healthy diet and getting regular exercise,” Evans says.
 Don’t miss the 13 other simple vision boosters.

 Curb your sweet tooth

-Eating too much sugar can cause weight gain, diabetes, and even premature aging.
-And now research suggests it can leave eyes more vulnerable to age-related macular degeneration (AMD).
+Eating too many refined carbs isn’t great for your overall health—and it could specifically mean trouble for your eyes.
+Eating high-glycemic carbs may leave eyes more vulnerable to age-related macular degeneration (AMD), according to the National Institutes of Health (NIH).
 The American Heart Association (AHA) recommends a maximum of about six teaspoons of added sugar a day for women and nine for men.
 FYI: A 12-oz can of cola has about 10 grams of added sugar.

 Mind your disposable lenses

 Remember to take your lenses out before placing in a new set.
 Sounds simple enough, right?
 Unfortunately not everyone adheres to it.
 Doctors recently removed 27 contact lenses from the eyes of a woman who had been wearing monthly disposable lenses for 35 years.
 The findings appear in The British Medical Journal.
 Even if you don’t have that problem, these are the 8 things your eye boogers say about your health.

 Know the warning signs of a detached retina

 Retinal detachment is a medical emergency.
 Symptoms such as sudden or gradual increase in either the number of floaters (little “cobwebs” or specks that float around your field of vision), light flashes in the eye, or the appearance of a curtain over the field of vision, mean see a doctor ASAP, the National Eye Institute warns.